cuckydev/mem/README.md

 # mem
-A tiny portable C memory allocator
+A tiny portable C89 memory allocator

 This library is released to the public domain